dougrocha/rust_markdown_lsp_server/README.md

 # Another Markdown LSP

-A project primarily to learn how an LSP works — and because I like both Marksman and zk-nvim, but I can't use them at the same time.
+A project primarily to learn how an LSP works — and because I like features from both Marksman and zk-nvim, but I can't use them at the same time.

 ### Features